 Back to Basics: IP routing

 A router’s primary role is moving an IP packet from one network to another.
 Routers select the best loop-free path in a network to forward a packet to its destination IP address.
-A router learns about nonattached networks through two means: static configuration or dynamic IP routing protocols.
+A router learns about nonattached networks through static configuration or dynamic IP routing protocols.
 Both static and dynamic are examples of routing protocols.

 With dynamic IP routing protocols, we can handle network topology changes dynamically.
 Here, we can distribute network topology information between routers in the network.
 When there is a change in the network topology, the dynamic routing protocol provides updates without intervention when a topology change occurs.